LiamRMoore/transformers/installation.md

 ## Launch container

-Launch the container (with GPU support) in the background with:
+Build the image (if not already) and launch the container (with GPU support) in the background with:

 `docker-compose up -d`